Effective Date: Fall 2012

 PHYSICS 390, 401, 405, 406, and 453 must be completed with a minimum grade of a C- in each course and a cumulative average of C or higher.

 PHYSICS 401 and 405 should precede PHYSICS 453; PHYSICS 453 is a prerequisite to most courses numbered above.

 - Advanced Laboratory.
 Any two of PHYSICS 441, 442 or 450.

 - Electives.
 Two courses from among PHYSICS 402, 411, 413, 417, 430, 433, 435, 438, 452, 457, 460, 463, and 470.

 PHYSICS 419, 420, 481, and 489 may not be used to satisfy the B.S. degree requirements.

-Students who have a cumulative grade point average of at least 3.4 are encouraged to elect an Honors major in Physics.
-In addition to the regular departmental requirements for major, candidates for an Honors major must elect six credits of PHYSICS from courses numbered 401 and above which are not otherwise required and must also complete a senior Honors thesis based on research (PHYSICS 498/499) done under the supervision of a faculty member.
+Students who have a cumulative grade point average of at least 3.4 are encouraged to elect an Honors concentration in Physics.
+In addition to the regular departmental requirements for concentration, candidates for an Honors concentration must elect six credits of PHYSICS from courses numbered 401 and above which are not otherwise required and must also complete a senior Honors thesis based on research (PHYSICS 498/499) done under the supervision of a faculty member.